Density of States Prediction for Materials Discovery via Contrastive Learning from Probabilistic Embeddings: Discussion

 \section{Discussion}

 Mat2Spec brings together several machine learning techniques to exploit prior knowledge and problem structure and to compensate for the relatively small amount of training data compared to the breadth of possible materials and DOS patterns.
 Specifically, Mat2Spec's feature encoder was inspired by the GATGNN, \cite{louis2020graph} CGCNN, \cite{xie2018crystal} and MEGNet \cite{chen2019graph} models in which GNNs are used to encode the crystal structures.
 The encoding of the labels and features onto a latent Gaussian mixture space to exploit underlying correlations was inspired by the DMVP,\cite{chen2018end,chen2020deep} DHN,\cite{kong2020deep} and H-CLMP\cite{kong2021materials} models in which the latent Gaussian spaces learn multiple properties' correlations.
-Integrating correlation learning with neural networks was initially motivated by computational sustainability applications.\cite{gomes2021computational} The learning of a label-aware feature representation with contrastive learning was inspired by the SimSiam \cite{chen2020simple} model in which contrastive learning is used to maximize mutual information between two latent representations.
+Integrating correlation learning with neural networks was initially motivated by computational sustainability applications.\cite{gomes2021computational} The learning of a label-aware feature representation with contrastive learning was inspired by the \SK{SimSiam \cite{chen2021exploring}} model in which contrastive learning is used to maximize mutual information between two latent representations.
 Generalization of ML models is facilitated by incorporating techniques from disparate domains that share commonalities in the types of relationships that need to be harnessed by the models.